 F. Continuity of Care of the Surgical Patient

-The surgeon will ensure appropriate continuity of care of the surgical patient.
+The surgeon will ensure that the surgical patient receives appropriate continuity of care.
 An ethical surgeon should not perform elective surgery at a distance from the usual location where he or she operates without personal determination of the diagnosis and of the adequacy of preoperative preparation.
-Postoperative care should be rendered by the operating surgeon unless it is delegated to another physician who is as well qualified to continue this essential aspect of total surgical care.
+Postoperative care should be rendered by the operating surgeon unless it is delegated to another physician who is equivalently qualified to continue this essential aspect of total surgical care.

 Emergency surgery performed in locations unusual for the surgeon may be necessary on occasion, but habitual or even frequent performance of operations under these circumstances cannot be condoned.
-If the condition of the patient permits and additional skills are required, the patient should be transported to a medical center where they are available.
+If the condition of the patient permits and additional skills are required, the patient should be transported to a medical center where adequate resources and appropriately trained health care professionals are available.

 G. Freedom of Choice

-Patients usually choose their surgeons while surgeons, in turn, may accept or refuse patients.
+Patients usually choose their surgeons, and surgeons, in turn, may accept or refuse patients.
 In emergencies or when required by law, the surgeon should provide the needed care and arrange for follow-up care.
-Certain circumstances (for example, the military and health maintenance organizations) restrict freedom of choice and patient and surgeons are assigned.
-An ethical surgeon should not participate in a system that denies serving the best interest of the patient by refusing referral out of the system.
+Certain circumstances (for example, the military and health maintenance organizations) restrict freedom of choice, and patient and surgeons are assigned.
+An ethical surgeon should abstain from a system that denies serving the best interests of the patient by refusing referral out of the system.

-Freedom of choice means that either the patient or the surgeon can terminate the doctor-patient relationship.
-When patients exercise this right, the surgeon should transfer copies of the medical record to the new surgeon or other appropriate physician.
+Freedom of choice means that either the patient or the surgeon may terminate the physician-patient relationship.
+When a patient exercises this right, the surgeon should transfer copies of the medical record to the new surgeon or another appropriate physician.
 When a surgeon exercises this right, he or she should notify the patient in writing and provide copies of the medical record to the new surgeon or physician.
-All parties should cooperate to assure continuity of care during the transfer.
+All parties should cooperate to ensure continuity of care during the transfer.

 H. Confidentiality of Medical Records

 Patient confidentiality is a fundamental tenet of medical care.
-The information in the medical record belongs to the patient but is shared with those responsible for providing care.
+The information in the medical record belongs to the patient but is shared with those health care professionals responsible for providing care.
 However, in most jurisdictions, the records belong to the physician or institution that compiles and maintains them for the caregivers.
 Access to medical records by caregivers, insurers, government, and other parties places patient privacy in jeopardy.
-Nevertheless, every health care worker is honor bound to protect patients' confidentiality.
-United States law, the Health Insurance Portability and Accountability Act (HIPPA) in effect since April 14, 2003, provides protection of all medical records from unauthorized disclosure.
-All surgeons in the United States are obliged to understand and abide by HIPPA Regulations.
-HIPPA provides for the use of medical information in the public interest--for example, reducing public health risks, accumulating vital statistics, and so on.
+Nevertheless, every health care worker is honor bound to protect patients’ confidentiality.
+U.S. law—the Health Insurance Portability and Accountability Act (HIPAA), which went into effect April 14, 2003—protects all medical records from unauthorized disclosure.
+All surgeons in the U.S. are obliged to understand and abide by HIPAA regulations.
+HIPAA provides for the use of medical information in the public interest—for example, reducing public health risks and accumulating vital statistics.

-Surgeons should avoid disclosing identifiable medical information to any person without authorization from the patient.
+Surgeons should avoid disclosing identifiable health care information to any person without authorization from the patient.
 Also, discussion of identifiable patient information in public places is unethical.

 I. Conflict of Interest

-The doctor-patient relationship requires that the patient's interests supersede all other interests, including the personal and financial interests of the surgeon, the corporate and financial interests of the payer, and the corporate and financial interests of all vendors including pharmaceutical corporations, and the corporations providing instruments, equipment, prosthetic devices, supplies, and services.
+The physician-patient relationship requires that the patient’s interests supersede all other interests, including the personal and financial interests of the surgeon, the corporate and financial interests of the payor, and the corporate and financial interests of all vendors including pharmaceutical companies and the manufacturers of instruments, equipment, prosthetic devices, supplies, and services.
 Modern marketing strategies and tactics place extraordinary pressure on surgeons.
-Surgeons must strive to maintain the knowledge, insight, and discipline required to keep the patient's interest above all other interests.
+Surgeons must strive to maintain the knowledge, insight, and discipline required to keep the patient’s interests above all others.